hackerb9/vt340test/mmj.md

 like original DEC equipment, a PC can be plugged into any MMJ device using just a single cable.
 In RS232-speak, all devices (VT340, PC, printer, etc) are "DTE" and all cables are "crossover" (AKA "null modems").

-This is very similar to DEC's H8571-J adapter with one minor
-difference: instead of using DTR (DB9 pin 4) on the PC, this connector uses RTS (DB9 pin 7).
-Why?
-Because all modern UNIX systems can handle RTS/CTS flow control but DTR/DSR support is iffy.
-In particular, the Linux kernel still has no support as of 2025.

 | MMJ function (after cable) | MMJ Female | Usual color   | DE-9 Female | DE-9 RS-232 name                 |
 |---------------------------:|-----------:|---------------|:------------|:---------------------------------|